andreshernandez92/andreshernandez92/README.md

 :open_book: Currently mastering C# Entity Framework and React Native.

-:busts_in_silhouette: I’m looking forward to collaborate on JavaScript projects.
+:busts_in_silhouette: I’m looking forward to collaborate on JavaScript and C# projects.

 :fireworks:Goal in 2023: Be hired as a Junior Developer/Programmer/Engineer.